top of page

 In reading this, know three things: that I have Obsessive Compulsive Disorder, that I am queer, and that Octagyn as a project was conceived, written and executed in and around the first year of the COVID-19 pandemic.

 The word ‘Octagyn’ combines two words of significance to me: ‘octagon’ and ‘oxygen.’
-As the hydra of OCD reared its many heads throughout my adolescence, I became fixated on the number 8; its disconcerting symmetry and obnoxious colour (an obtrusive green in my synesthesiac mind) were qualities I found both comforting and intimidating, towering over me like some evil, irritated snowman.
-It became a source of both comfort and pain for me, defining much of my relationship with my growing self, including family, pleasure, self-pleasure and self-punishment.
+As OCD reared its many heads throughout my adolescence, I became fixated on the number 8, developing distressing and time-consuming routines in order to quell the noise in my brain.
+My obsessions became a source of both comfort and pain for me, defining much of my relationship with my growing self, including family, pleasure and self-punishment.

-Like a benign tumour, however, it has grown with me; to this day, my favourite number is 16 (two 8s), the off-putting green finds its way into my love of green apple flavouring, and the relentless counting rituals to which I subjected myself have made 8-, 16-, 32- and 64-bar rest passages in symphonic music an irritatingly satisfying task to count.
+Like a benign tumour, however, it has grown with me; to this day, my favourite number is 16 (two 8s).
 I am angry for what OCD has taken from me, but even angrier for how long it took me to harness its creative power.

 Suffering from OCD can, in its worst times, feel suffocating.
-This suffocation has been an experience shared most globally during the COVID-19 pandemic, a time where extended isolation, social breakdown and collective trauma has shown the neurotypical world what they’ve been missing.
+This suffocation has been an experience shared most globally since the start of the COVID-19 pandemic, a time where extended isolation, social breakdown and collective trauma has shown the neurotypical world what it's been missing.
 The world has been searching for relief, for oxygen.
-For many, thus began a time of self-reflection, followed swiftly by motivations of self-betterment and even more quickly by grunts of resignation.
-In my case, the breakdown of a long-term relationship that distance had worn thin sent me spiralling inward, grabbing gladly at the familiar, abusive tendrils of obsessive behaviours that had dominated my childhood.
+For many, the lockdowns facilitated a time of self-reflection; in my case, the breakdown of a long-term relationship that distance had worn thin sent me spiralling inward, and I grabbed gladly at the familiar, abusive tendrils of obsessive behaviours that had dominated my childhood.
 As a cancer diagnosis in my immediate family limited any spiritual growth to the confines of my childhood home, all movement seemed to occur in stasis.

 Movement in stasis… progressing inward… unlocking a truer version of the self.
-I look back now and think: how better to describe the queer experience?
+I look back now and realise how aptly this describes the queer experience.

 A situation seemingly so poisonous had gifted me the opportunity to recalibrate.